hannahdrieberg/NGS-scripts/README.md

 # scripts
-Repository for scripts used for analysing whole genome bisulfite sequencing data.
+Repository for scripts used for analysing next generation sequencing data.